June 2025 No Kings protests: Northern California

 Across the San Francisco Bay Area, more than 140,000 protesters attended No Kings protests.
 Close to 50,000 people protested in San Francisco.
 In the East Bay, turnout was estimated at over 10,000 in Oakland and about 10,000 in Berkeley, where demonstrators gathered at downtown's Frank H. Ogawa Plaza.
 In the North Bay, thousands rallied in Santa Rosa, thousands in Marin County (at San Rafael), a few thousand in Petaluma, and more than 500 in Sebastopol.
 In the South Bay, more than 12,000 attended the rally at San Jose.
-Along a seven-mile stretch of El Camino Real, thousands lined the sidewalks from Palo Alto to Mountain View.
+Along a 7 mi stretch of El Camino Real, thousands lined the sidewalks from Palo Alto to Mountain View.
+On Ocean Beach, hundreds gathered to form a human banner saying "NO KING!"

 In Yolo County, thousands marched in downtown Woodland.
 A speaker at the Napa rally estimated attendance at 3,000.

 In San Francisco, at least four protesters were struck by a motorist who then fled the scene.

 Colorado

 Dozens of events occurred in locations ranging from large cities to small towns.
 Thousands attended a rally in Denver, where protesters gathered in front of the State Capitol Building.
 Marches continued in and around Downtown until 4:00 p.m.
-Afterwards, at least 36 were arrested after marching on West Colfax to the I-25 interchange, According to Denver police, the people have been arrested for disobeying lawful orders, throwing rocks and bottles, and blocking streets also Protesters believe that this demonstration is completely peaceful and is only for the rights of the American people and the arrested people do not represent our movement.
+Afterwards, at least 36 were arrested after marching on West Colfax to the I-25 interchange, According to Denver police, the people have been arrested for disobeying lawful orders, throwing rocks and bottles, and blocking streets.
 Outside Denver, some of the largest Colorado rallies occurred in Boulder and Fort Collins, with thousands attending in each city.
 Thousands rallied in downtown Colorado Springs, with crowds lining the sidewalk for nearly a mile from City Hall to Colorado College.
 Other rallies took place in Aurora, Castle Rock, Parker, and other cities.